 :: What do you actually like about your job?
 Come on, there has to be something!

 :: Do you depend on the income that this job provides you?
 In other words, does this job and only this job keep the roof over your head and food on the table?

 :: How do you feel on Sunday nights and/or Monday mornings when you know you have to go back to work?
 Emotional + physical symptoms, please.

 :: Will staying in this position benefit you in any way whatsoever?
 Think BIG picture, is this a stepping stone to something else?
-Are you on a path to be promoted soon?
-Is this a pre-requisite to something you really want to do?
+Are you on a path to being promoted soon?
+Is this a prerequisite to something you really want to do?

 :: If I were to rent a billboard and post, in HUGE letters, the following statement, how would you react?
 I, JANE DOE, TRULY AND UNDENIABLY HATE MY JOB AT JOBS’R’US AND I WANT THE WHOLE WORLD TO KNOW IT.
 Does this make you shudder, start stammering excuses about how it’s not that bad, or make you stand up super tall and proud because it’s the truth?

 This isn’t an exhaustive list of things to consider, but it is a place to start to bring some awareness and clarity about WHY you do not like your job.
 I mean, it’s a job; most everyone dislikes some aspect(s) of their job(s).
 If you find that you can “tolerate” your job because it is truly necessary to your basic human needs or it is a pathway to something better, I encourage you to take a good, hard look at what tweaks you can make to your ATTITUDE to make the job more pleasant.
 For example, add some greenery, put up pictures of things that make you happy, play some music, etc. But, if you truly hate (and I use this word in all its power) your job and it makes you physically ill to even think about it, then maybe it’s time to throw those hands up in the air, loud and proud.